DevDreamer2023/PasswordStrengthCustom/README.md

 ## Points to remember
 - For a customizable function, include all parameters to avoid confusion or unexpected outcomes.
+- This package is created for ReactJs, VueJs and ExpressJs.

 ## License
 **MIT**